junior-devleague/maya-game-werks/day-4/final-project.md

 ## Final Project

 ### Objective:
-Use storytelling, gameplay, and characters to create a scene of your choice.
+Use storytelling, gameplay, and characters to create a game of your choice.
 Be able to explain the lore/legend, gameplay, and characters that will interact with your game design.

 ## Storytelling Requirements